vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 - **no holes** can be present in the path steps, but starting from a specific level one might _omit_ all the following steps up to the end.
 So we can never have a step without its ascendant, but (if allowed) we can have a step without its descendants.
 - steps **types** are:
-  - textual:
+  - **textual**:
-    - closed: this is the usual case: the text values belong to a closed ordered set, e.g. the 3 parts of Dante's _Commedia_ (`If.`, `Purg.`, `Par.`).
+    - **closed**: this is the usual case: the text values belong to a closed ordered set, e.g. the 3 parts of Dante's _Commedia_ (`If.`, `Purg.`, `Par.`).
-    - masked: a free text just constrained by a mask pattern.
+    - **masked**: a free text just constrained by a mask pattern.
-    - free: a free text without any constraints.
+    - **free**: a free text without any constraints.
-  - numeric, using many formats: Arabic, Roman, alphabetic, etc.; in the end, whatever the system we just have a number which is to be displayed in some format.
+  - **numeric**, using many formats: Arabic, Roman, alphabetic, etc.; in the end, whatever the system we just have a number which is to be displayed in some format.
-- value domains can be **conditioned**: the value we can pick for a step is dependent on the step type (e.g. one of "If.", "Purg." or "Par." for a _cantica_, but a number for canto or verse) and optionally on the value of its ascendant steps.
-For instance, given that If. has 34 _canti_ while Purg. and Par. have 33, one could set the allowed range of numeric values to 1-34 and 1-33 respectively according to the _cantica_.
+- additionally, value domains can be **conditioned**: the value we can pick for a step is dependent on the step type (e.g. one of "If.", "Purg." or "Par." for a _cantica_, but a number for _canto_ or _verso_), and optionally on the value of its ascendant steps.
+For instance, given that `If.` has 34 _canti_ while `Purg.` and `Par.` have 33, one could set the allowed range of numeric values to 1-34 and 1-33 respectively, according to the _cantica_.
+This way, users won't be able to enter an invalid number for the _canto_ of each _cantica_.

-The model which defines the data entry behavior for a citation scheme ([CitScheme](models.ts)) is defined in the settings of the component consuming the brick.
-This is formally defined in [models](models.ts); here we just show examples in their JSON encoding.
+>The model which defines the data entry behavior for a citation scheme ([CitScheme](models.ts)) is defined in the settings of the component consuming the brick.
+This is formally defined in [models](models.ts); for the sake of brevity, here I just show examples in their JSON encoding.

-The whole purpose of the model is providing a highly interactive and helpful UI for entering a valid citation.
-In the end, unless you have specific requirements, all what you will store in the backend is just a string with the textual representation of a citation.
-You might well type this string directly, but the UI provides a friendlier and more controlled environment for data entry.
-Additionally, once you parse the text into this model you get additional benefits, like e.g. being able to sort citations, whatever their format.
+The whole purpose of the model is providing an interactive and helpful UI for entering a valid citation.
+In the end, unless you have specific requirements, all what you will store in the backend is just a **string** with the textual representation of a citation.
+You might well type this string directly; the UI just provides a friendlier and more controlled environment for data entry.

-Given that this is a generic library, it is designed to be flexible and extensible.
-The core logic is implemented by the [citation scheme service](#citschemeservice), which can be configured with any number of citation schemes.
-The set of schemes used for this configuration can define additional components:

-- parsers, to parse the textual representation of a citation, and render a citation model into this textual representation.
-- formatters, to format a numeric value using a specific system, or parse the formatted text into the corresponding numeric value.

-In most cases you won't need to write your own parsers and formatters, even if this is possible.
-You will just stick to these prebuilt services:

-- [pattern-based citation parser](src/lib/services/pattern.cit-parser.ts): this parser is totally driven by the scheme configuration and allows you to parse the textual representation of a citation, or generate this textual representation from a citation.
-- [Roman number formatter](src/lib/services/roman-number.formatter.ts): this formatter provides the Roman numeral system for numeric values, for both parsing or formatting them.

->Being able to store the citation in its compact text format has the additional benefit of allowing simpler models using citations, as they can just be represented with a string without introducing unnecessary complications in the model itself.
+Being able to store the citation in its compact text format has the additional benefit of allowing simpler models using citations, as they can just be represented with a string without introducing unnecessary complications in the model itself.
 Should the structure of each stored citation be needed, it can be easily parsed from its textual rendition.
 This provides the best of both worlds: we can assist and validate user input, and still deal with a simple (yet fully parsable) string in the end.

-### User Experience
+For instance, once you parse the text into this model you get additional benefits, like e.g. being able to sort citations, whatever their format.
+For instance, citations like:

+- If.
+IX 12
+- If.
+VIII 1

+would sort in the wrong order when just sorting them as strings (I comes before V, yet IX=9 and VIII=8).

+>Note that sorting cannot apply to citation steps having as type a free or masked text, because in this case there is no rule to infer an order from the citation itself.
+These are corner cases, provided for wider compatibility, but in most (if not all) the cases you will use other step types; otherwise, the citation model itself wouldn't make much sense, given that it is used to constrain user's input.

-This brick displays the hierarchy in a selectable form: each step in the path of a citation is shown, and you can click on it to edit its value.
+This citation editor brick displays the hierarchy in a selectable form: each step in the path of a citation is shown, and you can click on it to edit its value.
 When editing, the UI varies according to the citation scheme used for that citation, so we can have:

 - a string belonging to a closed set, to be picked from a list.
 - a positive integer number, free or constrained into a range (min and/or max).
 Optionally we can add an alphanumeric suffix to this number.